garrandall/popular-music-data/tracks/you-don-t-have-to-love-me-monifah.md

 You don't have to want me (anymore)
 You don't have to need me (you don't have to need me) No, no, no, no, baby
-Cuz i've got love on my side
+Cuz I've got love on my side
 And it's gonna be all right, hey, hey

 Do you believe that what goes around comes around
-Just you wait and see, cuz i'm not worried 'bout a thing anymore It doesn't follow me, it doesn't follow me, can't you see it I don't need ya, ever need
+Just you wait and see, cuz I'm not worried 'bout a thing anymore It doesn't follow me, it doesn't follow me, can't you see it I don't need ya, ever need
 Cuz you don't, I said you